 WHM >> Service Configuration >> PHP Configuration Editor >> Core >> memory_limit

-When providing a virtual service, ease-of-use is a key area to focus on when wanting to develop a popular service.
-In order for your business to grow, you mustn’t only offer a reliable service, you must also offer a service that isn’t sole dependent on your IT department.
-This means providing your clients and users with access to secure tools and settings where they’re able to use to take control of their own site.
+When providing a virtual service, ease of use for clients should be a key focus.
+In order for your business to grow, you not only need to offer a reliable service, you also need to offer a setup that doesn’t need to rely solely on your IT department if the client is capable of making changes themselves.
+This means providing your clients and users with access to secure tools and settings so they’re able to use and take control of their own site.

 There are several web hosting tools that you can use to help sell your service including enabling SSH access to your users.
 This can all be done through the WHM UI.